chrissimonds/rpico_pir/README.md

 Please note to create a data.txt file manually on the Pico prior to running the program the first time.

+pico_pir.py is the main python program.

+pico_pir_sensor.fzz is the Fritzing diagram.
+See https://fritzing.org/

+pico_pir_sensor_bb.png is the wiring diagram below:

 <img src="pico_pir_sensor_bb.png" alt="Alt text" title="Wiring Diagram">